To reference the discussion below, it would be helpful to open the Y-Results page of this web site in a new tab.

 The outcomes for each of the 37 marker sites are shown for the ten participants (nine Deweeses and one Wilson) in the y-Results page.
 I have colored coded the outcomes at marker sites for which there were differences among the Dewees(e) participants.
 There were eight such marker sites where differences occurred.
 Mutational differences at DYS389i and DYS389ii are in the same STR site, therefore these represent one site in the total count of eight sites.

 Marker sites in the top row colored red are those known to have high mutation rates.
-In fact, six of the eight marker sites for which there were differences among the nine Dewees(e) participants are in this high mutation category.
+In fact, six of the 11 marker sites for which there were differences among the Dewees(e) participants are in this high mutation category.
 Mutations in these markers produce differences among surname lineages in a genealogical time frame and help explain the Dewees(e) data.

 Deduced Ancestral Haplotype (DAH) based on outcomes from Y STR markers